ekinanp/wash/docs/_tutorials/01_fundamentals/plugins-actions-entries.md

 kubernetes/
 ```

-**Note:** You might see some warning messages about plugins failing to load.
-If you are not planning on using those plugins, then feel free to exclude them from the [list of loaded plugins](../../docs#config).
-Otherwise, follow the suggestions in the warning messages to properly setup the remaining plugins (and remember to restart the Wash shell!).

 Each thing listed here is a ‘directory’.
 Each 'directory' is a Wash plugin, and each Wash plugin serves as an adapter between a given vendor and Wash.
 Plugins are the sole mode of interaction between a Wash user and a given vendor's API.
 For example, the `docker` directory lets you interact with Docker resources like containers and volumes.
 Similarly, the `aws` directory lets you interact with AWS resources like EC2 instances and S3 objects.

 Everything in Wash is an entry, including resources.
 Each plugin provides a hierarchical view of all its entries.
 With Wash, you navigate through a plugin's API in the same way that you would navigate the Linux command line -- by changing directories, listing the contents of a directory, and performing actions.